Kauaʻi: Mass transit

 The Kauaʻi Bus is the public transportation service of the County of Kauaʻi.

 Places of interest

-Kauai is home to thousands of moa (feral chickens) who have few natural predators, as the mongoose was never introduced in Kauai as it has been on other Hawaiian islands.
-Kauai's chickens originated from the original Polynesian settlers, who brought them as a food source.
-They have since bred with European chickens that got free from farms and cockfighting breeders, sometimes escaping during hurricanes.

 The Kauaʻi Heritage Center of Hawaiʻian Culture and the Arts was founded in 1998.
 Its mission is to nurture appreciation and respect for Hawaiian culture.
-It offers classes in Hawaiian language, hula, lei and cordage making, the lunar calendar and chanting, and trips to cultural sites.
+It offers classes in Hawaiian language, hula, lei and cordage making, the lunar calendar, chanting, and trips to cultural sites.

-Kauaʻi is home to many shave ice shops, a tradition in the islands.